GoogleChrome/web.dev/src/site/content/en/blog/javascript-and-google-search-io-2019/index.md

   </figcaption>
 </figure>

 Googlebot now uses a modern Chromium engine to render websites for Google Search.
-On top of that, we test newer versions of Chromium to keep Googlebot updated in the future.
-We will update Googlebot within a few weeks of a stable Chrome release.
-This announcement is big news for web developers and SEOs, because it marks the arrival of [1000+ new features](https://caniuse.com/#compare=chrome+41,chrome+74), such as ES6+, IntersectionObserver, and Web Components v1 in Googlebot.
+On top of that, we will test newer versions of Chromium to _keep_ Googlebot updated, usually within a few weeks of each stable Chrome release.
+This announcement is big news for web developers and SEOs because it marks the arrival of [1000+ new features](https://caniuse.com/#compare=chrome+41,chrome+74)—such as ES6+, `IntersectionObserver`, and Web Components v1—in Googlebot.

 While the [session on new and upcoming features in Google Search](https://www.youtube.com/watch?v=ufcijo46LCU&list=PLKoqnv2vTMUPsSoDoVlUlgVkyh0OfjB-x) focused on new and upcoming features, we also had a session on JavaScript and Google Search.
 In this session we shared more details on improving JavaScript-driven web apps.
 We looked at: